showersbm/hello-world/README.md

 # hello-world
 ================
 This is the first repository.
-Getting familiar with GIT!
+Mastering GIT!

+Hopefully getting the hang of this..

+-Bryan